tetcoin/ink-docs/docs/datastructures/spread-packed.md

 ### Storage Organization

-The following schema depicts the storage which is exposed to ink! by the contracts pallet:
+The following schema depicts the storage which is exposed to pro! by the contracts pallet:

 <div class="schema">
     <img src="../img/kv.svg" alt="Storage Organization: Layout" />